Saint Paul Lutheran Church: A Brief History

 [email protected]

-Pastor Linda A. Marousek is a synodically authorized minister serving as the pastor of St. Paul Lutheran Church.
+Pastor Linda A. Marousek is an ordained minister serving as the pastor of St. Paul Lutheran Church.
 Her first career was as a lawyer, most recently for the Vancouver City Attorney’s Office.

 She is joyfully committed to serving the people of St. Paul as together, we serve God and the people who need us in downtown Vancouver.